ncue-e107/Optimization-of-Heterogeneous-Resource-Allocation-and-Task-Scheduling-Strategies-for-Deep-Learning-/README.md

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (CC BY-NC 4.0).

+### Permissions:
+- **Share**: You may copy and redistribute the material in any medium or format.
+- **Adapt**: You may remix, transform, and build upon the material for non-commercial purposes.

+### Restrictions:
+- **NonCommercial**: The material may not be used for commercial purposes.
+- **Attribution Required**: Proper credit must be given, a link to the license must be provided, and any changes made must be indicated.

+For more details, refer to the full license: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).